Lab-of-Adaptive-Immunity/IDEIS/README.md

 This project was supported by the National Institute of Virology and Bacteriology (Programme EXCELES, LX22NPO5103 to Ondrej Stepanek) - funded by the European Union - Next Generation EU.

+## Citation

+If you find this tool useful and use it for your published analyses, please cite:

+Michalik J, Niederlova V, Stepanek O. IDEIS: a tool to identify PTPRC/CD45 isoforms from single-cell transcriptomic data.
+Front Immunol.
+2024 Oct 9;15:1446931. doi: 10.3389/fimmu.2024.1446931.
+PMID: 39445006; PMCID: PMC11496083.

 ## Contact

 Feel free to send a mail to juraj.michalik@img.cas.cz if you encounter any bugs.